FBI raids offices, home of Trump’s personal lawyer

 Cohens lawyer, Stephen M. Ryan, said that U.S. prosecutors conducted a search that was partly a referral by the Office of Special Counsel, Robert Mueller.

 Mueller is investigating whether members of Trumps 2016 campaign colluded with Russia during the U.S. presidential election.
 Trump has called the probe a "witch hunt" and denied any collusion.

-The raid could increase legal pressure on the president, because it involves the records of his longtime attorney and indicates a second centre of investigations in Manhattan, alongside Mueller
+The raid could increase legal pressure on the president, because it involves the records of his longtime attorney and indicates a second centre of investigations in Manhattan, alongside Muellers Washington-based probe.

 Cohen has been at the centre of a controversy over a $130,000 payment he has admitted making shortly before the 2016 election to porn star Stormy Daniels, who has said that she had sex once with Trump in 2006 and was paid to keep quiet about it.